The Highest Credit Scores Explained

-Do you know what is a good credit score?
-How about the highest credit score possible?
-Over the years working as a real estate agent, lots of people have asked me what is the best credit score I can get.
+Over the years of working as a real estate agent, lots of people have asked me what the best credit score I can get is.

-Having a good credit score is really important when applying for a mortgage or renting an apartment.
-But what’s a perfect credit score, and how high does it go?
+A good credit score is vital when applying for a mortgage or renting an apartment.

 Any credit score over 740 is great and will give you access to the best interest rates on financial products.
-The highest credit score achievable under absolutely perfect conditions is 850 using the FICO credit scoring system.

-You should understand that a credit score is a three-digit number that estimates the likelihood you’ll repay borrowed money.
+It would help if you understood that a credit score is a three-digit number that estimates the likelihood you’ll repay borrowed money.

 Credit-scoring companies use information from your credit reports to produce your credit scores.